4thQuadrant/Privite-Folder-Locker/README.md

-# Privite-Folder-Locker
+# Privite Folder Locker
-A folder locker script for windows that doesn't announce it's a folder locker.
+A folder locker script for windows that doesn't announce itself and also saves you a few after clicks.